-- Select the probing function by pressing the PROBING ROT soft key. - ▶ Enter a rotation angle of zero and confirm with the ENT key. - ▶ To terminate the probe function, press the END key.
+- ▶ Select the touch probe function: Press the PROBING ROT soft key - ▶ Enter a rotation angle of zero and confirm with the ENT key. - ▶ To terminate the probe function, press the END key.

 12.2 Setting the Datum with a 3-D Touch Probe